Packard DR-980

-The Packard DR-980 is an American nine-cylinder air-cooled aircraft Diesel engine first certificated in 1930.
-The engine was unpopular despite its economy and reliability due to the unpleasant nature of its diesel exhaust fumes and considerable vibration when running; approximately 100 were built.
+The Packard DR-980 was an American air-cooled nine-cylinder four-stroke diesel radial aircraft engine displacing 982 cuin.
+It was the first aircraft diesel engine to power an airplane.
+First flown privately in 1928, a slightly refined version of the engine was later certificated for sale 1930.
+The DR-980 was unpopular despite its economy and reliability due to the unpleasant nature of its diesel exhaust fumes and considerable vibration when running; approximately 100 were built.